ck-collab/ck-collab/README.md

 ## First, Silicon Valley

-Before I moved to Austin to make vinyl records was in music tech: business development at **Songkick** (pre-Sequoia), then **Google**, where I was the PMM embedded with the Android engineering team for the launch of **Google Music**, and later **Head of Music App Partnerships for Google Play**.
-I've shipped consumer products at planetary scale — that's the lens I still build with.
+Before I moved to Austin to make vinyl records was in music tech: business development at **Songkick** (pre-Sequoia), then **Google**, where I was one of three PMMs on with the Android engineering team for the launch of **Google Music** and its DIY distribution platform, the **Google Music Artist Hub**.
+I was later promoted to **Head of Music App Partnerships for Google Play** helping our Android developers better thrive on the platform.
+I've shipped consumer products at scale while being in lean teams — and that's the lens I still build with.

 ## Then, the physical world